howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 12. End of the thought experiment with both objects flying together.

 Let's analyze thought experiment 1 from the point of view of Einstein's theory of relativity.
-The measured speeds and accelerations are the same relative to each other from the point of view of each of the particles (you can also check with spacecrafts).
+The measured speeds are the same relative to each other from the point of view of each of the spacecrafts.
 This is the essence of the true twin paradox version.
-The other particle was moving faster and the accelerations were the same from the point of view of each of the particles.
-As a result, it is unclear how much time will pass for each of the particles in reality.
+Another spacecraft was moving faster from the point of view of each of the spacecraft.
+As a result, it is unclear how much time will pass for each of the spacecrafts in reality.

-Suppose that then you will argue that the second particle, although accelerated as well, but then slowed down and only then moved for a long time $t$.
-And therefore its "clock" will show a greater amount of time and it will decay first.
+Suppose that then you will argue that the second spacecraft, although accelerated as well, but then slowed down and only then moved for a long time $t$.
+And therefore its clock will show a greater amount of time.
 Let's show that this is in general a misconception.

 Thought experiment 2a description: